This is the sad story of a man who left the faith and turned to atheism. His name is Charles Templeton.

 Strobel said: “You sound like you really care about him.”
 Templeton answered, “Well, yes, he’s the most important thing in my life.”
 Then, with a stammering voice, this seemingly hardened atheist said of Jesus: “I . . .
 I . . .
 I adore him . . .
 Everything good I know, everything decent I know, everything pure I know, I learned from Jesus.”

-Jesus spoke the truth with authentic humility and love.
-He opposed the religious establishment and renounced its hypocrisy.
+Jesus spoke the truth, opposing the religious establishment and renouncing its hypocrisy.
 He was a friend of sinners.
 In him, one finds all the treasures of wisdom and knowledge (Colossians 2:3).
 In Jesus, all the fullness of Deity resides in bodily form (Colossians 2:9).

 “In him was life, and that life was the light of all mankind” (John 1:4). ”… to all who believed him and accepted him, he gave the right to become children of God.
 They are reborn—not with a physical birth resulting from human passion or plan, but a birth that comes from God” (John 1:12-13).